PabelMiah/Dice-Challenge/README.md

 # Dice-Challenge
-JavaScript based simple Dice Roller
+JavaScript based simple Dice Roller.
-Refresh browser to see more output
+Refresh browser to see more output.